EEA-report: Improvement European waters comes to a standstill

-Only 40% of Europe’s lakes, rivers, estuaries and coastal waters comply to a minimum ‘good’ or ‘high’ ecological status in 2010-2015.
+Only 40% of Europe’s lakes, rivers, estuaries and coastal waters comply with a minimum ‘good’ or ‘high’ ecological status in 2010-2015.
 A vast majority of Europe’s water bodies still fails to meet the European Union’s objectives of the Water Framework Directive.
 This shows a new European Environment Agency ‘state of water’ report published the 3rd of July.

 The new report found a similar level of water bodies meeting a ‘good’ or ‘high’ ecological status as the EEA assessment in 2012.
 “The quality of Europe’s freshwater is gradually improving, but much more needs to be done before all lakes, rivers, coastal waters and groundwater bodies are in good status.
 Tackling pollution from agriculture, industry and households requires joint efforts from all water users throughout Europe,” said EU Commissioner for Environment, Maritime Affairs and Fisheries Karmenu Vella.